The Article Series

 In the series TV advertising for first time advertisers, we have covered the following topics till date:

 - TV Advertising Facts & Figures: Useful facts and figures about television viewership and advertising in India, curated from reports by leading bodies like BARC, TAM, and EY.

-- TV Campaign Measurement Terms Explained: How TV programs and campaign viewership are measured in India and some relevant terms that can help advertisers know more about TV viewership measurement.
+- TV Campaign Measurement Terms Explained: How TV programs and campaign viewership are measured in India and some relevant terms that can help advertisers know more about the TV viewership measurement.

-- Data-driven Television Campaign Planning: The process of television advertising planning in brief and also explore how data obtained from authentic bodies like BARC can help us in making the right choice about television campaign planning.
+- Data-driven Television Campaign Planning: The process of television advertising planning in brief and also explore how data obtained from authentic bodies like BARC can help us in making the right choice about television campaign planning

 - Competitor Analysis Report: How a competitor analysis report can help brands understand the advertising strategy followed by the top players in the category.

 - How a post-evaluation report can help brands optimize their TV campaigns- A case study: An example of how the insights obtained from a post-evaluation report helped a popular board game app up its game in the regional markets.

 - How can channel share report help brands understand their target audience’s viewership preference: How brands can use channel share report, time band report as well as program report to understand the viewership behavior of their target audience and accordingly, select the channels to run their ads on.